ckeditor/ckeditor5/docs/updating/updating.md

 ### Code release

 Each code release is noted in the [changelog](https://github.com/ckeditor/ckeditor5/blob/stable/CHANGELOG.md) and enumerates all changes, additions and bug fixes that took place, also highlighting if there are any breaking changes (i.e. changes that make the latest release incompatible with the previous ones code-wise).
-These are released on the [CKEditor 5 npm site](https://www.npmjs.com/package/ckeditor5), as well as in {@link installation/advanced/predefined-builds#download-options updated predefined builds} and {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder online builder} and are ready to download.
+The code packages are released on the [CKEditor 5 npm site](https://www.npmjs.com/package/ckeditor5), as well as updated in the {@link installation/advanced/predefined-builds#download-options predefined builds} and {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder online builder} and are ready to download.

 It is good to follow npm release messages about new packages being published as well as periodically check the changelog.